 Tour No: 04 Family Friendly Group Discount Bring Passport Min 2 People Hotel Pickup Tour guide, transportation and entrance fees. included Category: Tours in Seoul Tag: Seoul Half Day Tours Free Cancellation When cancelling by 5pm the day before most tours.
 See Details.
 Description Reviews (0) Itinerary Hotel → Changdeok Palace (Gyeongbok Palace on Monday only) → Jongmyo Royal Shrine (Seoul Museum of History on Tuesday only) → Insadong Arts and Crafts Market → Shopping Center → City Hall or Itaewon Description No time but want to see the UNESCO’s world cultural assets in Seoul?
 Changdeok Palace, the best preserved of the five royal palaces in Seoul, was the main palace of many Joseon Kings for the longest period.
 Attached to the palace is the “Secret Garden”, a beautiful landscape garden to be used by the Royal Family only.
 Jongmyo Shrine was built to hold the ancestral tablets for the kings of the Joseon Dynasty.
 Tour Course Information Insadong Arts & Crafts Market Insadong has been at the heart of nation’s capital for 600 years and it has been the center of culture during the Chosun Dynasty (1392-1910).
 This is where the Ministry of Art was once situated.
 Insadong usually refers to the area from Anguk-dong Rotary to Tapgol Park in Jongro 2(i)-ga, past the Insadong Intersection.
 The notable features of Insadong are the countless alleys that branching out from the main street.
 Insadong has become known as ‘Merry’s Area,’ a favorite shopping spot among foreigners.
 Jongmyo Royal Shrine Jongmyo Royal Shrine is the primary place of worship for the kings of the Joseon Dynasty.
 It was built when the first King of the Joseon Dynasty, Lee Sung-Gye (1335-1408) founded the Joseon Dynasty.
 Jongmyo Royal Shrine is registered as World Cultural Heritage because the tradition and customs such as the memorial services and traditional music are very well preserved.
 Changdeok Palace Changdeok Palace is the second royal villa built after Gyeongbok Palace in 1405.
 Changdeok was the principal palace for many of the Joseon kings, and is the best preserved among the five remaining royal Joseon palaces.
 The rear garden that was used as a place of rest by the kings boasts a gigantic tree that is over 300 years old, a small pond, and a pavilion.
 The palace grounds are comprised of a public palace area, a royal family residence building, and the rear garden.
 Reviews There are no reviews yet.
-Be the first to review “World Cultural Heritage Morning Tour” Cancel replyYour rating * Rate… Perfect Good Average Not that bad Very poor Your review *Name * Email * Save my name, email, and website in this browser for the next time I comment.
+Show only reviews in English (0) Be the first to review “World Cultural Heritage Morning Tour” Cancel replyYour rating * Rate… Perfect Good Average Not that bad Very poor Your review *Name * Email * Save my name, email, and website in this browser for the next time I comment.